MSPinillos/persistR/README.md

 ## Introduction

-\code{persistR} is a package developed to assess the response capacity of natural communities and gain insights into post-disturbance dynamics.
+persistR is a package designed to assess the response capacity of natural communities and gain insights into post-disturbance dynamics. persistR includes a set of functions to calculate different quantitative indices and apply descriptive analyses of post-disturbance dynamics:

+\item sdfg